 5) My stats for your brand (please ask): Some people like to use my stats with their own branding.
 This means they take all my numbers and make their own image.
-I strongly prefer my images to be used in the vast bulk of cases, so I want this to be rare.
-But sometimes your own branding is going to look better for a certain something.
-The only thing I ask is for you to clearly cite me as the source of the data ON THE IMAGE itself so people know where the stats came from.
+I strongly prefer my images to be used, so I want this to be rare.
+When this does happen though, the only thing I ask is to be clearly cited as the source of the data ON THE IMAGE so people know where the stats came from.
 Or if you use some of my data in a social media post, please cite me within the text of the post itself.
-It’s not enough to post credit in the comments or with a hashtag.
-If you use somebody’s work, make the citation on the image so it is clear to anyone reading the image itself where the information came from.
-If people look at the image and don’t understand where the stats come from, can you see how that’s not cool for me?
-This works: “Data from Ryan Lundquist of SacramentoAppraisalBlog.com.”
+It’s not enough to post credit in the comments, tag, or use a hashtag.
+The issue is nobody even sees a tag on Instagram, so the stats look like yours instead of mine.
+This works: “Stats from Ryan Lundquist / SacramentoAppraisalBlog.com.”

 6) Print (please ask): If you would like to print my posts, please email or text for written permission (it’s fine if we don’t know each other).
-I almost always say YES and I love supporting what you are doing.
-Also be sure to give credit on your document: “Content by Ryan Lundquist of SacramentoAppraisalBlog.com”.
+I almost always say YES, and I love supporting what you are doing.
+Please give credit on your document: “Content by Ryan Lundquist of SacramentoAppraisalBlog.com”.

-Closing Thoughts: Part of me feels like a grumpy old dude posting this, but this is about forging mutually respectful relationships.
-And here’s the truth.
-I work really hard to consistently push out compelling perspective and stats, so my basic requests are pretty reasonable (right?).
-Once in a while people get bent out of shape about not copying my content verbatim or they get upset when I ask them to abide by these basic principles.
+Closing Thoughts: Part of me feels grumpy posting this, but this is about forging mutually respectful relationships.
+The truth is I work really hard to consistently push out compelling content, so my basic requests are reasonable.
+Once in a while people get bent out of shape about not copying my content verbatim, or they get upset when I ask them to abide by these basic principles.
 In short, those aren’t my people if they can’t support such a simple request.
 To me this is a marathon, and I’m all about building good relationships.

 Certified Real Estate Appraiser